The Future of Transportation in Virginia

 Express Lanes are coming to help ease traffic in Hampton Roads.

 Route 29 Solutions

-Eight projects will improve travel on the busiest north-south corridor in the Charlottesville / Albemarle County region.
+Eight projects to improve travel on the busiest north-south corridor in the Charlottesville / Albemarle County region.

-On I-66 Outside and Inside the Beltway in Northern Virginia, work is underway to implement multimodal improvements with new travel choices.
+On Interstate 66 Outside and Inside the Beltway in Northern Virginia, work is underway to implement multimodal improvements with new travel choices.